gvwilson/btt/src/peereval/index.md

   </tr>
 </table>

-<h2 id="performance-manager">Manager Assessment</h2>
+## Manager Assessment {: #peereval-manager}

-<p>These questions are answered by the person managing the person being reviewed.</p>
+These questions are answered by the person managing the person being reviewed.

-<h3>Past Performance</h3>
+### Past Performance

-<p>What 2-3 strengths did you see this person exhibit in this performance period?
+What 2-3 strengths did you see this person exhibit in this performance period?
-Give examples of how these strengths had a positive impact on the team, department, or company.</p>
+Give examples of how these strengths had a positive impact on the team, department, or company.

 <table class="centered" width="90%">
   <tr>
     <th width="50%">Response</th>